JSensebe/jsensebe.github.io/projects/olly-power-play.md

 - Level‑up effect: Olly points to the sky and shoots lightning (particle effect)
 - Kicking replaced by a bucket of balls
 - Hoops replaced by targets

+As the game improved, *Olly Power Play* emerged from the prototype.
+The changes kept coming:

 - Balls replaced by fruit
 - Fruit splattered on impact (particle effect)
 - Sand and grass billboard particles